 They always used to say that no manager got fired for installing an IBM system.

 That may or may not be true.
 However, the point is that any change means risk.
-Risk that the solution won’t work.
-Risk that it leads to disruption.
-Risk that it costs too much money.
-Risk that it damages reputation.
-Risk that the ROI calculations are wrong.
+The risk that the solution won’t work.
+The risk that it leads to disruption.
+The risk that it costs too much money.
+The risk that it damages reputation.
+The risk that the ROI calculations are wrong.
 And risk that the manager responsible will carry the blame.

 Of course, this doesn’t mean that suddenly you offer the earth without any payback for your business.
 However, it does mean you need to think about mitigating risk as a way of closing the deal.

 If you’d like to know how GSA Business Development can help generate growth for your business or book one of our new business development and marketing strategy workshops, contact us now on 0845 658 8192 or use the form on this site.